 Why Do We Bob for Apples on Halloween?

 You’ve probably heard of bobbing for apples, the classic Halloween game where people try to take a bite out of an apple floating in water.
-The image of multiple apples floating in a container full of water might bring up memories from your childhood, but did you know the tradition has deep roots in history?
-There was even an element of romance!
-Sadly, in 2020, we probably won’t see much apple-bobbing, since the tradition isn’t the most sanitary.
-Here are some more ways Halloween will be different this year.
+The image of multiple apples floating in a container full of water might bring up memories from your childhood, but did you know that, just like the traditions of carving jack-o’-lanterns and wearing Halloween colors, this tradition has deep roots in history?
+Read on to learn the fascinating history of bobbing for apples—it even includes an element of romance.

-According to History.com, bobbing for apples started out in many European countries as a common way for young lovers to court one another.
-While there were many versions of the game, each apple definitely represented a special someone.
+Bobbing for apples started in Europe hundreds of years ago as a common way for young lovers to court one another.
+While there were many versions of the game, each apple represented a special someone.
 If the bobber, typically female, successfully bit into the apple with the name of a love interest in one go, then fortune favored the lucky couple and fate gave them the go-ahead.
 If it took the bobber two attempts, then they could still try it out but their love wouldn’t last a long time.
 Sadly, if the bobber needed three attempts to bite into the apple, then the stars weren’t aligned for this couple and it would probably be best to not pursue it at all.

-Of course, as history progresses so too do the traditions.
-Similar to the tradition of having good fortune after catching the bride’s bouquet toss, another variation of bobbing for apples is the first person to bite an apple would be the next one in the group to have a marriage.
+Of course, as history progresses so, too, do the traditions.
+Another variation of bobbing for apples is the first person to bite an apple would be the next one in the group to have a marriage.
 If a girl bit into an apple and placed the fruit beneath her pillow, another superstition claims, she would see her true love in a dream.

 Why do we bob for apples on Halloween?

-To understand modern Halloween traditions like bobbing for apples is to understand Halloween history.
+To understand modern Halloween traditions like bobbing for apples, you have to understand Halloween history.
 The Celtic holiday Samhain (pronounced “sow-win”) is normally celebrated from October 31 to November 1 to signify the end of summer and welcome in the new fall harvest and “the dark half of the year.”
 The Romans and then the Christian Church took Samhain and adapted it, eventually trying to imagine Samhain as a Christian holiday.
-In short, according to History.com, Pope Gregory in the 9th century declared November 1 as All Saints’ Day and November 2 as All Souls’ Day.
+In short, Pope Gregory in the 9th century declared November 1 as All Saints’ Day and November 2 as All Souls’ Day.
 Traditional pagan practices can still be seen on modern-day Halloween, or All Hallows Eve, on October 31.

 European and Irish immigrants brought their traditions to the Americas, and that includes both pagan traditions and other traditions—like bobbing for apples.
 Likewise, bobbing for apples became more well-known as some Americans researched their roots and wanted to use this Celtic tradition for Halloween.
-Check out these 12 other things you probably never knew about Halloween.
+Another popular Halloween tradition with historic roots?
+Telling chilling ghost stories.